huggingface/transformers/docs/source/en/model_doc/llava_next.md

 ### Multi image inference

-LLaVa-Next can perform inference with miltiple images as input, where images either belong to the same prompt or different prompts (in batched inference).
-Gere is how you can do it:
+LLaVa-Next can perform inference with multiple images as input, where images either belong to the same prompt or different prompts (in batched inference).
+Here is how you can do it:

 ```python
 import requests